NijiDigital/poesie/README.md

 * Either to use that JSON file directly in your project to do whatever you want with the contexts (e.g. parsing the JSON file at runtime using `JSONSerialization`, and use it as you please)
 * Or use that JSON file with a template engine (like [Liquid](https://github.com/Shopify/liquid)) to generate code specific to your needs.
 See the example script in `examples/gen-context-with-liquid.rb`.

-## Providing text replacements
+## Providing text substitutions

-In case you need replacements to be applied to your translations, you can use the `--replacements` flag (`-r` for short) to provide a YAML file listing all replacements to be applied.
+In case you need replacements to be applied to your translations, you can use the `--subst` flag (`-s` for short) to provide a YAML file listing all substitutions to be applied.

 ```
-$ poesie --token "..." --project "..." --lang fr --ios .../localizable.strings -r replacements.yaml
+$ poesie --token "..." --project "..." --lang fr --ios .../localizable.strings -s substitutions.yaml
 ```

 This can be useful: